Rigid inner forms over local function fields: The local transfer factor

 \begin{lem} The factor $\Delta_{I}$ satisfies: \begin{enumerate} \item{If $T_{H} \to T$ is replaced by its conjugate under $g \in \mathfrak{A}(T_{\text{\text{sc}}})$, with corresponding transported $a$-data, then $\Delta_{I}(\gamma_{H}, \gamma_{G})$ is multiplied by $\langle \textbf{g}_{T}, \textbf{s}_{T} \rangle^{-1}$, where $\textbf{g}_{T}$ is the class of $\sigma \mapsto g \sigma(g)^{-1}$ in $H^{1}(F, T_{\text{\text{sc}}})$. } \item{Suppose that the $a$-data $\{a_{\alpha}\}$ is replaced by $\{a_{\alpha}'\}$.
 Set $b_{\alpha} = a_{\alpha}'/a_{\alpha}$.
 Then the term $\Delta_{I}(\gamma_{H}, \gamma_{G})$ is multiplied by the sign where the product is taken over a set of representatives for the symmetric $\Gamma$-orbits (the orbit of $\alpha$ is \textbf{symmetric} if it contains $-\alpha$, otherwise it is \textbf{asymmetric}) in $R$ that lie outside $R(H_{F^{s}}, (T_{H})_{F^{s}})$.} \end{enumerate} \end{lem}

-\begin{proof} Part (1) is the analogue of Lemma 3.2.B in \cite{LS}, and the proof loc. cit. works in our situation, since all elements of $\mathfrak{A}(T_{\text{sc}})$ are separable points, the construction of the splitting invariant only uses separable points, and the Tate-Nakayama duality pairing for tori works the same way in positive characteristic.
+\begin{proof} Part (1) is the analogue of \cite[Lemma 3.2.B]{LS}, and the proof loc. cit. works in our situation, since all elements of $\mathfrak{A}(T_{\text{sc}})$ are separable points, the construction of the splitting invariant only uses separable points, and the Tate-Nakayama duality pairing for tori works the same way in positive characteristic.